 Whether you’re planning a quick weekend trip to Cabo or going to college abroad, using your credit card can be a super convenient way to pay for day-to-day expenses.
 It’s also more secure than carrying cash.
 After all, if you lose paper money, it’s gone… but if you lose your credit card, you can just call the issuer and let them know.

 That said, you probably don’t want to rely solely on a single credit card as your only source of funds.
-After all, it is possible to lose your credit card, even if it’s replaceable.
+Credit cards can be lost or stolen.
 Additionally, not all vendors will necessarily accept credit cards, and some may not accept the specific type you have.
 Generally speaking, Visa and MasterCard are more widely accepted than Discover or American Express.
 Worth noting, though: Both of these latter credit card companies are working hard to increase their overseas presence.

 You’ll also want to be aware that many credit cards come with foreign transaction fees that can stack up quickly, even if they appear small.
-For instance, a 3% foreign transaction fee means that if you put $500 on your credit card during your trip — which is pretty easy to do when you’re wining and dining abroad — you’ll spend an additional $15 just for the privilege of using the card.
-That’s likely enough to buy a whole ‘nother meal or several delicious copas of European espresso.
+For instance, a 3% foreign transaction fee means that if you put $500 on your credit card during your trip, you’ll spend an additional $15 just for the privilege of using the card.
 Using a credit card responsibly means being aware of these charges and deciding when and if they are worth it.

-Finally, keep in mind that you’ll want to call your card issuer ahead of time (or, if they have one, use their online contact system) to put a travel advisory on the card.
+Finally, keep in mind that you’ll want to call your card issuer ahead of time to put a travel advisory on the card.
 That way, they won’t automatically flag a transaction thousands of miles away from home as fraudulent — which could lead to an inconvenient and frustrating declined transaction.

 Is It Safe to Use Your Credit Card Abroad?